-Animal Farm opens with the line, “Mr. Jones, of the Manor Farm, had locked the hen-houses for the night, but was too drunk to remember to shut the popholes" (1.1).
-The image we get of Mr. Jones in the first line is maintained throughout the novel.
-He is a drunk and an awful leader of his farm.
-He is cruel to his animals, and when he is run off the farm, it seems as if it’s largely his own fault.
+Animal Farm opens with a bang: "Mr. Jones, of the Manor Farm, had locked the hen-houses for the night, but was too drunk to remember to shut the popholes" (1.1).

-After being kicked off his own farm, Jones spends most of his time in the Red Lion "complaining to anyone who would listen of the monstrous injustice he had suffered in being turned out of his property by a pack of good-for-nothing animals" (4.2).
-Though the other men take little sympathy on Jones, they are afraid of their own animals catching the rebellious spirit, and are especially infuriated by the song "Beasts of England," which encourages rebellion across England.
+Luckily, Jones doesn't suffer Nicholas's bloody fate.
+Instead, he spends most of his time in the Red Lion "complaining to anyone who would listen of the monstrous injustice he had suffered in being turned out of his property by a pack of good-for-nothing animals" (4.2).
+The other men aren't exactly sympathetic, but they are afraid that their own animals will catch the rebellion—that's why they help him at the Battle of the Cowshed.

-At the Battle of Cowshed, we realize that Jones is a symbol for everything that the Bolsheviks aimed to overthrow in 1917, not just an individual but an entire way of thinking.
-After he is defeated at the Battle of Cowshed, Jones disappears with his family.
-Yet he remains as a memory on Animal Farm, and becomes a tool of propaganda for the pigs.
+This Battle tells us that Jones isn't just a symbol for old Nick; he's also a symbol for bosses in general.
+He represents an entire way of thinking—everything that the Bolsheviks aimed to overthrow in 1917.
+That's why he's such an effective tool of propaganda for the pigs.
 Whenever Squealer has to justify a hard decision, he asks the other animals, "Surely there is no one among you who wants to see Jones come back?"
 (3.14).